 The hull of the cocoa pod, rather than being deeply furrowed with a knobby skin and pointed pod, as the criollo pods are, are relatively smooth, with more of a bulbous pod shape.
 In addition, the hull is also woodier than the criollo, and thus the pods are harder to open.
-The pods may also be red or yellow, as well as dark purple and are relatively flat compared to those of the criollo.
+The pods may also be red or yellow, as well as orange or purple.
+The beans themselves are very dark purple and are relatively flat compared to the dark purple and are relatively flat compared to those of the criollo.